asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

-What is crucial to note is that the min heap can contain the same node i.e `node.value` more than once, but with different weights, since we can reach that node from many places, each time we do find a better cost weight (compared to the current `distance[node.value]` weight) we push to the heap.
+What is crucial to note is that the min heap can contain the same node i.e `node.value` more than once, but with different weights, since we can reach that node from many places, each time we do find a better cost weight (compared to the current `distance[node.value]` weight) we then push to the heap.

-Naturally because it is a min heap, the best cost WeightNode would be found near the top of the heap, when we pull a node that is not visited for the first time, we always pull the best WeightNode for that node (even if there are duplicates, the others would have worse cost, and will be deeper in the heap), we then mark the node by `node.value` as visited.
+Naturally because it is a min heap, the best cost `WeightNode` would be found near the top of the heap, when we pull a node that is not visited for the first time, we always pull the best `WeightNode` for that node (even if there are duplicates, the others would have worse cost, and will be deeper in the heap), we then mark the node by `node.value` as visited.